 Effective governance systems helped the service to deliver safe care and treatment for patients in line with legislation, best practice and current guidance.
 The environment was clean, well equipped and fit for purpose.
 Comprehensive systems were in place for monitoring and managing risk.
-Patients told us they were cared for in a very nice and clean facility.
+Patients told us the environment was relaxed and comfortable, and that staff were all extremely professional.

-Patients who responded to our survey told us they received excellent care in a very nice and clean facility.
-Patients also told us that staff created a very warm atmosphere and were very professional.
+Patients who responded to our survey told us the environment was comfortable and relaxed.
+Patients also told us that staff were all extremely professional and created a very warm atmosphere.